IS2AI/TatarTTS/README.md

 Please check the [installation guide](https://github.com/rhasspy/piper/blob/master/TRAINING.md) for more information.

 # Downloading the dataset
-Download the TatarTTS dataset and put it inside ```piper/src/python/``` directory.
+**LINK TO DOWNLOAD WILL BE AVAILABLE SOON HERE**.
+After downloading the dataset, unzip it inside ```piper/src/python/``` directory.
 The dataset is in the ljspeech format.
 ```
 TatarTTS
 |-male